Stephen C. Pepper

 can be summed up succinctly as follows:

-(l) for lack of a one-to-one-correspondence between Chinese and
+(l) for lack of a

-Western terms, he recommends sympathetic insight, adjustment, and patience for
+sympathetic insight, adjustment, and patience for the sake of proper

-(2) since qi-yun is the principle
+(2) since qi-yun is the principle which is the source of all other principles

-which is the source of all other principles of art, it deserves particular
+of art, it deserves particular attentions;

-(3) it combines “Confucian conformity, moderation, and lucidity
+“Confucian conformity, moderation, and lucidity with Daoist

-with Daoist freedom, naturalness (spontaneity), and
+freedom, naturalness (spontaneity), and mystery.”
+There is clearly nothing

-mystery.”
-There is clearly nothing quite like it in our (Western) culture.
-It
+quite like it in our (Western) culture.
+It is neither mysticism purely, nor

-is neither mysticism purely, nor naturalism, but their unions;
+naturalism, but their unions;

-(4) this artistic purity consists in a union of ecstasy and
+purity consists in a union of ecstasy and convention, the personal and the

-convention, the personal and the impersonal, idealism and naturalism, man and
+impersonal, idealism and naturalism, man and nature;

-(5) the statement on the union of individuality and rule is a
+on the union of individuality and rule is a maxim so simple and complete that

-maxim so simple and complete that it could hardly be better said;
+it could hardly be better said;

-(6) this principle goes deep into Chinese life;
+principle goes deep into Chinese life;

 (7) in